If even half the stories about Loop Road are true, it was the swamp version of the Wild West well into the 1950s and ‘60s.

 - The third good place to hike is the Gator Hook Slough Trail.
 This trail is two miles east of the western entrance to Loop Road.
 In winter, the trail starts dry and then becomes a swamp slog through ankle-deep water.
 It begins in a pretty dwarf cypress forest and opens up to a prairie with cypress domes visible along the horizon.
 There are restrooms and picnic tables at the trailhead.
 Here famed wildlife photographer Clyde Butcher recounts going off-trail and getting lost on the Gator Hook Trail.

 As you drive, you’ll find many openings in the forest at culverts and bridges where it’s worth stopping, looking into the water and listening.
-One of the prettiest spots is Sweetwater Strand, where deeper water and large cypress trees create a setting photographers find irresistible.
+One of the prettiest spots you’ll find in the Everglades is Sweetwater Strand, where deeper water and large cypress trees create a setting photographers find irresistible.
 Here are some pictures by a photographer who tromped into Sweetwater Strand in hip waders.

 Most people also snap a few photos at Pinecrest.
 A few houses, rusting antique gas pumps and a disintegrating ‘54 Dodge are the main elements of this ghost town, once home to 400 people.
 It’s an evocative scene, located so far off the main road.